Gift-Chukwudi/sql_sales_analysis_p1/README.md

 - **High-Value Transactions**: Several transactions exceeded a total sale amount of 1,000, indicating premium purchases, with the highest sale recorded at 2,000.
 - **Sales Trends**: Monthly sales analysis revealed fluctuations throughout the year.
 July 2022 was the peak month for sales in 2022, while February 2023 recorded the highest sales for that year.
 - **Customer Insights**:
- 1. The top 5 spending customers were:

-a.
-Customer ID 3 – 38,440 total purchases
-b.
-Customer ID 1 – 30,750 total purchases
-c.
-Customer ID 5 – 30,405 total purchases
-d.
-Customer ID 2 – 25,295 total purchases
-e.
-Customer ID 4 – 23,580 total purchases
+ 1. The top 5 spending customers were: Customer ID 3 – 38,440 total purchases, Customer ID 1 – 30,750 total purchases, Customer ID 5 – 30,405 total purchases, Customer ID 2 – 25,295 total purchases, Customer ID 4 – 23,580 total purchases.

 2. Female customers accounted for the highest average purchases, with an average of 2.54 purchases per customer.